 Finally, we also relied on data from NMFS' observer program of past interactions between the ASLL fishery and sea turtles and other protected species recorded as bycatch from 2006 through 2019.
 These data represent credible and relevant commercial data.
 In response to the emerging COVID-19 crisis, and to ensure the safety and protect the health of fishermen, observers, and others, NMFS issued an emergency action on March 27, 2020 (85 FR 17285), extended on September 21, 2020 (85 FR 59199), to provide the authority, on a case-by-case basis, to waive observer coverage.
 As a result, the observer coverage in 2020 was 2.13% (one trip) and 4.65% in 2021.
 In the absence of observer data, McCracken and Cooper (2022) developed an estimated protected species bycatch that relied solely on vessel (name and permit number), port and departure and return dates.
 As these estimates are not based on observed captures, it is not clear that they represent historical levels of captures, therefore we focus our analysis for this biological opinion on the observer data from 2010 to 2019.
-To be clear, data have been collected by observers in the ASLL since 2006; however, observer coverage was less than 10% from 2006 to 2009, after which it was around 20%.
-Therefore, we focus our assessment of expected level of impact to the years 2010 to 2020, but use the full range of data from 2006 to 2020 for demographic assessments of genetic composition, length, and mortality.
+To be clear, data have been collected by observers in the ASLL since 2006; however, observer coverage was less than 10% from 2006 to 2009, after which it was around 20% until 2019, and from 2020 to 2022 coverage was again less than 10% due to the Covid-19 pandemic.

 Importantly, observer data is raw data.
 To be useful for consultation and decision-making in general, raw data requires processing.
-Once processed, data becomes information that is useful for decision-making.
-The processing of data is typically a multistep operation and typically involves such steps as organization (e.g., sorting, integration, splitting, restructuring) and analyzing (e.g., validating, duplicating, revising).
-When raw best available scientific and commercial data is processed it becomes the best available scientific and commercial information.
+Once processed, the data becomes useful for decision-making.
 When a federal action agency has observational data collected from their specific action, as is the case for the United States ASLL fishery that raw data is usually going to be the best scientific and commercial data available for consultation on that action.
-Through collection, sorting, analyses and interpretation that raw best scientific and commercial data available is transformed into the best scientific and commercial information available for consultation.
+Through collection, sorting, analyses and interpretation that raw best scientific and commercial data available is transformed into the best scientific and commercial data available for consultation.
 We would not be able to examine the past effects or predict future effects from the fishery if we did not transform the data.